risc0/risc0-foundry-template/README.md

 # RISC Zero Foundry Template

-> **Note: This software is not production ready.
-Do not use in production.**

-> Note: This template was recently updated to work without the relay.
-> If you'd like the relay version, head over to the [relay branch](https://github.com/risc0/bonsai-foundry-template/tree/relay)

 Starter template for writing an application using [RISC Zero] and Ethereum.

 This repository implements an application on Ethereum utilizing RISC Zero as a [coprocessor] to the smart contract application.